 The rehearsal for both Matinee and Evening concerts will only run for one hour.
 A small meal could be eaten before arriving at the venue or students could have a small snack in the performance area at the end of the rehearsal.

 A small snack such as a muesli bar, sandwich and a water bottle can be taken into the performance area and consumed after the rehearsal.

 Schools should be aware of nut and shellfish allergies and limit or not bring these foods.
 Please DO NOT order hot pizzas.
 This creates a lot of rubbish and the residual smell is very unpleasant.
 It is also very unfair for students eating their sandwiches next door.

-Can the students leave the Perth Arena at any stage from the time they arrive before the end of the concert?
+Can the students leave RAC Arena at any stage from the time they arrive before the end of the concert?

 No. This is a duty of care issue unless it is a medical condition.

 The rehearsals are only for one hour so minimal helpers will be required.
 We suggest one helper per 25 children and extra helpers for children with special needs.
 A minimum of two staff including the Music Teacher is required.

 All helpers will receive a lanyard and no unauthorised people will be able to enter the venue.